zhtyolivia/pid-multimodal/README.md

 ![pipeline](figures/pipeline.png)

 This repository contains the four multimodal medical datasets and code we used in this work.
-Users can use this repository to calculate PID metrics and run survival anslysis models (linear/nonlinear, single-/multi-modality) with which we assess the consistency between PID metrics and downstream model performance.
+This README file contains instructions to calculate PID metrics and run survival anslysis models (linear/nonlinear, single-/multi-modality) with which we assess the consistency between PID metrics and downstream model performance.

 ## Data preparation

 For all four datasets, the data splits used for repeated cross-validation are provided in the JSON files under the `datasets` directory.
-Moreover, the prostate T2W-ADC, lung radiogenomic, and lung radiopathomic datasets are also provided in CSV format.
-All four datasets can be downloaded [here](https://drive.google.com/drive/folders/13aZ5mFqh6dB-SVbxolOGTLOcxzYssZmx?usp=drive_link).
+Moreover, all features and outcomes except the genomic features in the lung radiogenomic dataset are provided in CSV format.
+The genomic features and everything else can be downloaded [here](https://drive.google.com/drive/folders/13aZ5mFqh6dB-SVbxolOGTLOcxzYssZmx?usp=drive_link).

 If the Google Drive link expires, the lung cancer radiogenomic data was obtain from [the study by Grossmann et al.](https://elifesciences.org/articles/23421#SD1-data) and can be downloaded from [“Download elife-23421-fig2-data1-v3.xlsx”](https://elifesciences.org/download/aHR0cHM6Ly9jZG4uZWxpZmVzY2llbmNlcy5vcmcvYXJ0aWNsZXMvMjM0MjEvZWxpZmUtMjM0MjEtZmlnMi1kYXRhMS12My54bHN4/elife-23421-fig2-data1-v3.xlsx?_hash=ajwj%2BaRcUSWs2V6zttrMoxgvjg4e5WeC7Lm44YUUhGk%3D) and [“Download elife-23421-fig2-data2-v3.xlsx”](https://elifesciences.org/download/aHR0cHM6Ly9jZG4uZWxpZmVzY2llbmNlcy5vcmcvYXJ0aWNsZXMvMjM0MjEvZWxpZmUtMjM0MjEtZmlnMi1kYXRhMi12My54bHN4/elife-23421-fig2-data2-v3.xlsx?_hash=6Wi512ikLcnfNrGrMP1h02OZRmyyvX00xg5wYCWeScA%3D).
 The brain radiogenomic dataset was obtained from the Cancer Imaging Archive and the Cancer Genome Atlas, and the features can be downloaded from [the Supplementary Table S1 folder of the study by Smedley et al](https://academic.oup.com/bioinformatics/article/36/11/3537/5758261?login=true#409068263).
 Note that for the brain radiogenomic dataset, we did one-hot encoding on categorical radiomic traits, resulting in 20 binary variables.